twilio/stashboard/markdown/restapi.markdown

 description     Required    The description of the status

-severity        Required    The severity of the status.
+level        	Required    The level of the status.
-                            Must be a positive integer
+			    Must be a values listed in the
-                            greater than zero
+			    Levels resource

 image           Required    The filename of the image, with
                             no extension.
 See the